howl-anderson/vimapt/ROADMAP.md

 # version 0.4
 * Add dependency solver for package dependency, but don't support version selection
+* change the package name role to fit the dependency solver: `depsolver`
 * Disable install from file for simplify the implement
+* Disable `purge` function for simplify the implement ** it will cause `update` hard to implement when there is a incompatible config file already exits in system ** `purge` is hard to implement, when `remove` or `uninstall` case many package to uninstall, but not all of them are best to keep config file.
+For future design, it can be solved more or less by give package an option to indicate if there are configure file want be keep when it be uninstalled.